 As it stands, Africa’s fertilizer consumption is too low compared to the rest of the world.
 This means the continent is producing much less food than it is capable of.
 In Ethiopia, just 26 kilograms are used per hectare of arable land, as opposed to over 500 kilograms per hectare in parts of Europe.
-This is because fertilizer tends to be sold to countries that pay more for it and have a more developed market.
-Historically, Africa’s fertilizer has been imported, with fertilizer produced in Africa being exported for more money – which has limited the effectiveness of African agriculture.
+This is because fertilizers tend to be sold to countries that pay more for it and have a more developed market.
+Historically, Africa’s fertilizers have been imported, with fertilizers produced in Africa being exported for more money – which has limited the effectiveness of African agriculture.

 Why we need a new fertilizer manufacturing plant

-The fertilizer hub we are building will not only make fertilizer cheaper for African farmers but will allow for full customization of fertilizers to suit specific soil types.
+The fertilizer hub we are building will not only make fertilizers cheaper for African farmers, but there will also be customized fertilizers to suit specific soil types.
 The closer production moves to the point of use, the more cost effective it will be for production, transporting and for the farmer.

 We must ensure our Phosboucraa Fertilizer Complex is not only in line with farmers’ needs, but also in-line with our environmental and sustainability goals.
 There must be longevity on all fronts.

 We have developed processing technologies that preserve the phosphate deposits by using less phosphate-rich deposits, extending deposit life by 74% (from 43 to 75 years).

 Perhaps even more profound than our operational performance, our largest positive impact is in designing and manufacturing customized fertilizers that are fine-tuned to the needs of specific soils.
 Our customized fertilizer process will help farmers with more precision than ever to have the right fertilizer, at the right rate, at the right time and at the right place.
 This means that these customized fertilizers will be better for the soil, will reduce waste and will be more cost effective.
 We then invest in farmer training programs to explain when and how to use the minimum amount of fertilizer for the maximum possible results.
 As we begin to manufacture more fertilizers for Africa, we shall increase our farmer outreach too.